MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 **3. Copy external Excel files**

-Excel files can be imported directly fromm the directory in the dataset.
-You can enter the filename in the settings as parameter.
+Excel files can be imported directly from the directory in the dataset.
+You can enter the filename in the settings as a parameter.

 ![](2021-04-09-13-26-01.png)

 **4. Special**

-The only kind of special case is this SQL server procedure that is executed in the ingest pipeline.
+The only exception is this SQL server procedure that the pipeline must execute in the ingest pipeline.
 It's needed to pre-format the data from BW so that the dataflows can merge the data with the SAP tables.

 ![](2021-04-09-13-28-49.png)

 ### Transformation Pipeline

 The Transformation Pipeline is used to execute the stored procedures on the SQL-Server in a procedural manner.
-More information will be provided in the Chapter about the SQL Server
+We will provide more information in the Chapter about the SQL Server.

 ![](2021-04-09-13-31-58.png)

 ### Output Pipeline

-The output pipelines copy the data from the model tables in SQL server onto the SAC fileserver.
+The output pipelines copy the data from the model tables in the SQL server onto the SAC fileserver.
 It's possible to do another mapping here between SQL Server column name and SAC column name.

 ![](2021-04-09-13-35-37.png)

 ### Output Pipeline Schema

 The model mapping function in SAC is very slow if there is a lot of data uploaded.
-THis pipeline only print the 500 first rows of each model into the csv file.
-If there needs to be a new mapping business will ask it to print only the schema to do the mapping.
-Afterwads the full dataset can be loaded automatically.
+That is why this pipeline only prints the 500 first rows of each model into the CSV file.
+If there needs to be a new mapping business will ask IT to print only the schema to do the mapping.
+Afterward, the full dataset can be loaded automatically.

 ## Transport Changes from D-System to P-System

 ![](2021-04-15-10-04-14.png)

-The data factory is connected to GIT version control.
-After changes in d-system are done they can be published via the publish button.
-Afterwards HQ needs to be contacted to move the changes to P-System.
+The data factory has GIT version control.
+After changes in the d-system are done, they can be published via the publish button.
+Afterward, HQ needs to be contacted to move the changes to P-System.

 #SQL Server

 ##Key requirements for transformation stage:

 1. The pipeline has to be procedural on each step in the data factory.
-If one step fails the pipeline must be able to only rerun from the failed activity to avoid long runtimes
+If one step fails, the pipeline must be able to only rerun from the failed activity to avoid long runtimes
 --> Oil in a Pipeline also does not flow back ;-)

-2. Errors should be traceable as easy and fast as possible.
+2. Errors should be traceable as easily and fast as possible.

 3. Make solution scalable for future demands

 ## Coding rules :

 1. Each Stored procedure is only allowed to work with tables of the same name stage or lower:
-E.g. Stored procedure CLN can only work with tables CLN and ING TP1 only with CLN/ING/TP1 etc.
+E.g., Stored procedure CLN can only work with tables CLN and ING TP1 only with CLN/ING/TP1 etc.
-2. Each task for each table in each step gets it’s own stored procedure with the tables name as procedure name. e.g. Step to clean table CLN_ADRC is called P_CLN_ADRC
+2. Each task for each table in each step gets its own stored procedure with the table's name as procedure name. e.g., Step to clean table CLN_ADRC is called P_CLN_ADRC

 3. Strictly follow transformation structure for all tables